Creating Human-Machine Integrated Analysis Model#

 .

-Please save these files in the Model subfolder and let us edit the main file in order to include these additional AnyScript files like this:
+Please save these files in the Model subfolder and let us include them in the

 AnyFolder Model =